cucabr/FlexibleAccordionView/README.md

 # FlexibleAccordionView

 A simple and fully flexible Accordion view component that allows you to insert views into the headers and content of the accordions.
+Written in Objective-C.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements
+Written in Objective-C.

 ## Installation